OfficialNitesh/OfficialNitesh/README.md

 ## 🚀 About Me

-🌱 Currently learning DSA in Java & building clean, high-performance apps
+🌱 Currently learning **DSA in Java** & building clean, high-performance apps

-⚡ Creator of Artenick Challenges — a tech-driven discipline system I use to train focus, execution, and consistency
+⚡ Creator of **Artenick Challenges** — a tech-driven discipline system I use to train focus, execution, and consistency

-💬 Ask me about Java, DSA, Web Development & System Design basics
+💬 Ask me about **Java, DSA, Web Development & System Design basics**

-🎯 Goal: Become a strong backend engineer who writes scalable, reliable systems
+🎯 Goal: Become a **strong backend engineer** who writes scalable, reliable systems

-🧠 Passionate about technology, space, military grade discipline, and challenge engineering.
+🧠 Passionate about **technology, space, military-grade discipline, and challenge engineering**

 ---

 ## 🌐 Connect with Me